Fox-ML-infrastructure/Fox-v1-infra/docs/01_tutorials/setup/GPU_SETUP.md

 If GPU fails, the system automatically falls back to CPU.
 Check logs for error messages.

+## Future: ROCm Support

+ROCm (AMD GPU) support is planned for future development once the major architecture is solidified.
+This will enable:

+- TensorFlow GPU acceleration on AMD hardware
+- XGBoost GPU support via ROCm
+- LightGBM GPU support on AMD GPUs
+- Same abstraction layer as CUDA for seamless switching

+The implementation will follow the same patterns as CUDA support but use the ROCm backend.
+This expansion will increase accessibility and deployment options for users with AMD hardware.

 ## See Also

 - [GPU Feature Selection Guide](../../../dep/GPU_FEATURE_SELECTION_GUIDE.md) - Detailed guide
 - [Quick Start GPU](../../../dep/QUICK_START_GPU.md) - Quick reference
+- [Roadmap](../../../ROADMAP.md) - See Phase 5 for ROCm support timeline